Bakers prepare, bake and decorate bread, rolls, pastries, desserts, cakes and slices.

 - usually do shift work, including early mornings, evenings, and weekends

-- work in kitchens at places such as bakeries, cake shops, hotels and restaurants
+- work in kitchens at places such as bakeries, cake shops, supermarkets, hotels and restaurants

 - usually work in hot and noisy environments, and have to meet strict deadlines.